 On January 13, 2022, the Company filed a prospectus supplement announced that it has established an at-the-market equity program that allows the Company to issue up to \$20,000 of Common Shares from the treasury to the public from time to time, at the Company's discretion (the "ATM Program").
 Distributions of the Common Shares through the ATM Program, if any, will be made pursuant to the terms of an equity distribution agreement (the "ATM Distribution Agreement") between the Company and CIBC Capital Markets ("CIBC").
-The volume and timing of distributions under the ATM Program, if any, will be determined at the Company's sole discretion.
-The Company is not obligated to make any sales of Common Shares under the ATM Program.
-The ATM Program will be effective until the earlier of the issuance and sale of all of the Common Shares issuable pursuant to the ATM Program and December 26, 2022, unless terminated prior to such date by the Company or the Agent.
-The ATM Program is being facilitated pursuant to a prospectus supplement dated January 13, 2022 to the Company's base shelf prospectus dated November 26, 2020 as amended pursuant to amendment no. 1 dated November 30, 2021 filed with the securities commissions in each of the provinces of Canada, which are available online under the Company's profile on SEDAR at www.sedar.com.
+The ATM Program was effective until December 26, 2022.
+The ATM Program was facilitated pursuant to a prospectus supplement dated January 13, 2022 to the Company's base shelf prospectus dated November 26, 2020 as amended pursuant to amendment no. 1 dated November 30, 2021 filed with the securities commissions in each of the provinces of Canada, which are available online under the Company's profile on SEDAR at www.sedar.com.